01 of 10

 Your trip across West Maui's Rugged North Shore is almost complete.
 From various places along the highway, you can see the Kahului coast in the distance.
 You've seen power lines for the first time since you left Kapalua and now, you get to see another first, your first waterfall along the highway.
 Unlike the Hana Highway with its numerous waterfalls, this drive is noted for its stunning panoramic views, wonderful beaches and rustic beauty.

 Very soon you'll pass through Waihe'e where there is a great hike to consider through the rainforest of the valley.
-The best way to do this hike is with Maui Eco-Adventures who have provided two of the photos we've used in this feature.
+The best way to do this hike is with Maui Eco-Adventures.
 They also offer hikes elsewhere on Maui including through the area of West Maui covered in this article.

 Before long, you'll find yourself in the Central Maui town of Wailuku from where you can head back to West Maui by the usual and quicker way.